SAP-samples/teched2024-XP280/exercises/ex3/README.md

    }
    ```

    We provide the parameters based on our variables as well as the ID of the subaccount `btp_subaccount.sa_build.id`.
 We get this value from the corresponding resource we created in the previous exercise.
-Safe your changes.
+Save your changes.

 1. As a final step we propagate the output of the module via the outputs of our configuration.
 Open the `outputs.tf` file and add the following code: